Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 Participation and involvement in the teaching-learning process

 During the course, the student should carry out some practices and activities for his/her participation in the teaching-learning process (for those who participate in the continuous evaluation system (SEC)).
-Such practices will have a weight of up to 20% of the final grade.
-The grade obtained by the student in carrying out these activities can be saved during the academic year.
-For the purpose of establishing correspondence between the activities of the continuous and final evaluation systems, continuous evaluation system activities can be replaced in the final evaluation system by some questions.
+Those practices will have a weight of up to 2 points out of 10 for the final grade (with a minimum of 30% of that weight) to pass them or have the grade saved for the final exam.
+The grade obtained by the student in the completion of these participation activities will be preserved throughout the academic year.

 Competences: all of them